Did you know that the [gpt_article]

 However, since we are generating new posts not only based on the content of the imported articles, but also based on a specified topic, a more appropriate approach is to generate a new title based on the generated content.
 So your shortcode might look like this:

 [or_text model="anthropic/claude-3-sonnet" prompt="Analyze the following article and create a title for it.
-Don't use colons, double quotes, quotation marks, etc. Keep it short.
+Provide only the generated title without any comments.
+Don't use colons or double quotes.
+Keep it short.
+The article: %post_content_notags%"]

 Since we are generating the post title based on the already created post content, we need to set the correct order of generating each post element.
 This will ensure that the main WordPress post content is generated first, followed by its excerpt and title.
 The Template Processing Order settings should look like this: